catchupTJC/catchuptjc.github.io/_posts/2019-06-29-(SG)The Silent Dove in Distant Lands.md

 It makes no difference who is against him.
 No man can kill him because God can overcome all opposition.

 This is like a cassette recorder he uses to remind himself: God promised I would be king.
-I will trust in His word
+I will trust in His word.

 If we put our trust in God, we will have no fear.